-curse the Graps, dyspensia indigestion and street and bowel troubles coile or shelera merbus, teething troubles with children, kidney troubles, bad blood and all sorts of sores, risings or felons, cuts and burns.
-It is as good antiseptic, when loosily applied, as anything on the market.
+form in Grpps, dyspepsia, indigestion and all stomach and bowel troubles colle or shelera morbus, teething troubles with children, kidney troubles, bad blood and all sorts of sores, risings or felons, cuts and burns.
+It is as good antiseptic, when locally applied, as anything on the market.

-Try it and you will praise it to others if your druggist doesn't keep it, write to MURRY DRUG COMPANY.
-COLUMBIA S. C.
+Try it and you will praise it to others if your druggist doesn't keep it, write to MURRY DRUG COMPANY COLUMBIA S. C.